fod/pands-project2021/README.md

 Examination of the first plot — *Sepal Length* — reveals that all sepal length measurements of *I. versicolor* which are below the maximum sepal length measured on *I. setosa* correspond to a proportion of ~0.4.
 This means that ~40% of *I. versicolor* samples observed are indistinguishable from *I. setosa* based on sepal length alone.
 Similarly, almost 80% of *I. virginica* samples overlap with *I. versicolor* in terms of sepal length.
 Clearly Sepal length is a poor indicator of iris species.

-As noted previously, petal dimensions appear to provide the clearest metric for identification of iris species but, contrary to the assumption made above on observation of the stripplot, it is petal width rather than petal length that will probably provide the fewest misclassifications.
+As noted previously, petal dimensions appear to provide the clearest metric for identification of iris species but, contrary to the assumption made above on observation of the stripplot, and in line with the histogram, it is petal width rather than petal length that will probably provide the fewest misclassifications.
 This is confirmed by examining the bottom two ECDF plots.
-Note that the petal length overlap between *I. versicolor* and
-*I. virginica* accounts for almost 20% of the sample space, whereas, for petal width, the overlap covers less than 10%.
+Note that the petal length overlap between *I. versicolor* and *I. virginica* accounts for almost 20% of the sample space, whereas, for petal width, the overlap covers less than 10%.

 Recall from the [descriptive statistics](#descriptive-statistics) section that the maximum value for *I. versicolor* petal width is 1.8 cm.
 This can be confirmed by querying the dataframe: